MapsPeople/docs/collections/_product/index.md

 When you buy MapsIndoors your organisation needs to provide MapsPeople with floor plans for each of the buildings you want to have indoor navigation for.

-When we receive these they will be digitised and positioned correctly in “the world” aka on the underlying Google Map.
-This is what we define as a solution, for which you will get a MapsIndoors API key.
-Using this API key when working with the SDKs will unlock your custom solution.
+When we receive these they will be digitised and positioned correctly in “the world”.
+This is what we define as a Solution, for which you will get a MapsIndoors API key.
+Use this API key when working with the SDKs to access your data.

 ## Content Management System